 Take the 2 or 5 trains to Freeman Street, or the BX 19 bus

 The BMHC Artist-in-Residence program was created in honor of the rich musical legacy of the Bronx.
 The program aims to support and promote the work of inspired Bronx musicians and artists, and to engage the community in that work.
+The next Artist-in-Residence will be Full Circle Dance Company, a pioneering hip hop dance crew led by artistic directors Kwikstep and Rokafella.
+Get ready for performances, dance classes and other arts programming in the BMHC Lab beginning at the end of September.

 The Bronx Rising!
 Music, Film & Spoken Word of the Borough series is curated by City Lore award-winning folklorist Elena Martínez and Grammy-nominated Bronx musician Bobby Sanabria.
 Bronx Rising! programming includes Latin music, jazz, and hip hop performances; comedy, poetry and book readings; and film screenings with Q&As.
 Bronx Rising! is co-sponsored by City Lore.